 When was the Manchester Arena attack?

 On 22 May 2017 a homemade bomb was detonated as people were leaving the Ariana Grande concert at the Manchester Arena.
-Twenty-two people were killed and over 750 were injured.
+Twenty-two people were killed and hundreds were injured.

 What were the spontaneous memorials?

 Within hours of the attack the people of Manchester began to show their respects for the dead and injured by leaving flowers, personal mementos, candles, balloons and written tributes in various locations around the city.

 These spontaneous memorials grew quickly, with the focus being at St Ann’s Square.
 Hundreds of people from Manchester, the UK and beyond came every day for nearly four weeks to reflect, mourn and leave their personal tributes.